RobertsLab/resources/docs/Lab-Notebooks.md

 Periodically, you will be asked to show where your backup is and demonstrate that it is functional.

+All GitHub-based notebooks are also backed up to Gannet: https://gannet.fish.washington.edu/github_backups/notebooks/

 ---

 ## Archive